 Our Synonym Selector, which is also image-based, helps learners develop their vocabulary and find alternatives for over-used words.
 It’s an excellent way to introduce a learner to new vocabulary and to the tricky art of choosing the right word for the right purpose.

-Use your own text to create a Split Dictation resources, with learners working collaboratively to complete an existing text of which each of them only has one-half.
+The Split Dictation resources, require learners to work collaboratively to complete an existing text, of which each of them only has one-half.

 Our offline resources, customisable learning pathways, and comprehensive online programmes make The Village and The Islands a superb resource for all those teaching new-to-English learners.